Skip to Content

 In cultivation, P. gemmifera var. zambalensis thrives in a cool, moist, sharply drained soil with protection from hot sun—ideal for shaded crevice gardens, troughs, or a moist pocket in the alpine bed.
 Consistent moisture at the roots and a gritty, humus-rich soil replicate the snowmelt-fed niches it occupies in the wild.
 Hardy to USDA zone 5 with protection from winter wet, it rewards careful siting with delicate beauty and unusual alpine character.

 A choice and seldom-offered primrose, this variety brings both charm and botanical intrigue to the rock garden, combining the delicate beauty of its blue flowers with the curious survival strategy of its gemmae.
+I hope that some good growers can get this one firmly established in cultivation because it is fantastic!

 In cultivation, P. gemmifera var. zambalensis thrives in a cool, moist, sharply drained soil with protection from hot sun—ideal for shaded crevice gardens, troughs, or a moist pocket in the alpine bed.
 Consistent moisture at the roots and a gritty, humus-rich soil replicate the snowmelt-fed niches it occupies in the wild.
 Hardy to USDA zone 5 with protection from winter wet, it rewards careful siting with delicate beauty and unusual alpine character.

 A choice and seldom-offered primrose, this variety brings both charm and botanical intrigue to the rock garden, combining the delicate beauty of its blue flowers with the curious survival strategy of its gemmae.
+I hope that some good growers can get this one firmly established in cultivation because it is fantastic!

 You Might Also Like